WTBX: History

+In 1996, WKKQ and WTBX became part of a larger transaction between Midwest Communications and Central States Network LP.
+Broadcasting & Cable reported that Midwest Communications acquired WROE, WNCY-FM and WNFL in Wisconsin from Central States Network for $9.5 million plus a tax-free exchange of WKKQ(AM) and WTBX(FM).
+The same listing identified WTBX's format as CHR.
+In 1997, Thomas L. Bookey Family LP acquired the remaining 70 percent of the limited-partnership interests in WKKQ and WTBX; Broadcasting & Cable again listed WTBX as a CHR station.

+By 2000, Thomas L. Bookey's Midwest Radio Network LLC was described as the owner of WNMT(AM) and WTBX(FM) in Hibbing.
+That year, Midwest Radio Network agreed to buy WMFG(AM), WMFG-FM and KMFG(FM), expanding its Hibbing-area station group.

+In 2004, Heartland Communications Group LLC, headed by Thomas L. Bookey, sold WTBX, WNMT, WMFG, WMFG-FM, KMFG and WUSZ to Midwest Communications Inc. for $5.8 million.
+In that transaction listing, Broadcasting & Cable identified WTBX's format as hot adult contemporary.

 In 2008, the station began leaning adult top 40 during the evening hours with the addition of tracks topping contemporary hit radio charts, similar to KBMX in Duluth.
 The station has since shifted to a hot AC-leaning contemporary hit radio format in order to fill the hot AC void in the Hibbing market.
-The stations' playlist mainly consists of music from the 1990s, 2000s and today, with 1980s music sprinkled in every once in a while.
-Even with the recent musical shifts, the station continues to have a heavy emphasis on new hit music, and continues to air CHR slated shows, such as American Top 40 and Open House Party.
+Even with the musical shifts, the station continues to have a heavy emphasis on new hit music, and continues to air CHR slated shows, such as American Top 40 and Open House Party.

+In 2023, Midwest Communications filed an FCC transfer-of-control application for WTBX and other stations, transferring control from Duey E. Wright to Mary K. Ross, Michael Wright, Jeffrey Wright, Peter Tanz and Paul Rahmlow.
+FCCInfo lists that transfer as granted on June 9, 2023.

 Sister stations

 Midwest Communications also owns WUSZ, WMFG, KQDX, WDKE, WEVE and KDAH on the Iron Range.
 All seven stations, along with the former KMFG, were sold to Midwest for $5.4 million.
 All seven stations share the same studio location on W. 37th Street in Hibbing.